Using Assistive Technology for the Classroom

 Services and Resources for Using the UD Lab

-Our resources and services provide a hands-on hub for exploring innovative assistive technologies that support diverse learning needs in our communities.
+Our resources and services provide a hands-on hub for exploring innovative assistive technologies that support exceptional learning needs in our communities.
 From pencil grips and color overlays to telepresence robotics and communication devices, the lab offers tools and software for every classroom.
 Guests can engage with interactive stations, learn practical applications of Universal Design for Learning (UDL), and participate in problem-solving activities tailored to meet the needs of various learners.
 Whether visiting in person or virtually, the UD lab provides a customizable and immersive experience for educators and visitors alike.

 • The Universal Design Lab has numerous devices, applications and other software that are identified as low, middle, or high technology.
 Items ranging from pencil grips, ball chair, and color overlays to digital microscopes, telepresence robotics and communication enhancing devices can be discovered in the lab.
 Descriptions are provided at each station for the assistive technologies.
 These descriptions provide instructions for interacting with each station, how the technology can be implemented in the classroom, and how the technology addresses the specific needs of learners.